 This seminar uses economic theory and empirical analysis to examine both the role of education in the economy and current educational policy debates.
 The seminar will review the basic theory of investments in education (human capital theory) and investigate the empirical problem of disentangling the impact of education on earnings from the impact of innate ability as well as the association between education and individual earnings and reasons why that relationship has changed over time.
 The seminar also will examine the role of early childhood education, the main approaches to K-12 school reform and the issues of cost and access to higher education.
 Each student will write and present a seminar paper.
-This counts toward the seminar requirement for the major.
+This course counts as an Economics Department seminar.
 Prerequisite: ECON 101 and 102.
-Generally offered every other year.